TH3xACE/EDR-Test/README.rst

 As part of the purple team activity, I was involved in testing different EDRs solutions to evalutate their detection capabilities by emulating attacks using Techniques, Tactics, and Procedures (TTP) used by adversaries.
 I wanted to automate the tests, to make it easier for us as well as to make a consistent and effective comparison between the different solutions.

-My first consideration was the project **Atomic Red Team** , it is a really nice project and initiative but despite that, some of my objectives would not be achievable such as not to use powershell, having better flexibility and some custom (ninja) feature.
+My first consideration was the project **Atomic Red Team** , it is a really nice project and initiative.
+Unfortunately, the project did not allowed me to met some of my objectives such as not to use powershell, having better flexibility and some custom (ninja) features.

 Link: https://github.com/redcanaryco/atomic-red-team